guydunton/guydunton.github.io/_projects/asteroids-redux.md

 layout: default
 title: Asteroids Redux
 permalink: /projects/asteroids-redux/
-excerpt: A remake of Asteroids, written in C++
+excerpt: A remake of Asteroids, written using C++ & DirectX 11.
+Featuring more advanced collisions and physics than the original
+img_src: /assets/projects/asteroids.png
+img_alt: Asteroids Redux running on Windows
 order: 4
 ---